awsdocs/aws-cloud9-user-guide/doc_source/work-with-S3-objects.md

 ## Uploading a file to an Amazon S3 bucket<a name="uploading-s3-object-to-bucket"></a>

+You can use the Toolkit interface or a command to upload a file to a bucket

-This procedure uploads a file from a user's environment and stores it as an S3 object in the AWS Cloud\.
+Both methods allow you to upload a file from a user's environment and store it as an S3 object in the AWS Cloud\.
 You can upload a file to a bucket or to a folder that organizes that bucket's contents\.

+## Upload a file to an S3 bucket using the interface

 1. In the **AWS Explorer**, choose the **S3** node to view the list of buckets\.